la2050/archive/_organizations/industrial-district-green.md

   trees along San Pedro St. in Skid Row between 4th and 5th Streets with the support of the Central City East Association (CCEA) and it's Executive Director, Estela Lopez.
-This successful first effort involved lobbying and coordinating with all relevant property owners, Jan Perryâ€™s office, the Bureau of Street Services, and TreePeople, who managed the plantings.
+This successful first effort involved lobbying and coordinating with all relevant property owners, Jan Perry’s office, the Bureau of Street Services, and TreePeople, who managed the plantings.